OneDrive/apidoctor/docs/markdown-customizations.md

 # Markdown customizations

-Markdown-scanner implements the following additional features on top of the Markdown language.
+API Doctor implements the following additional features on top of the Markdown language.

 - [Tagging of content](#tagging-of-content)
 - [Including other Markdown files](#including-other-markdown-files)